Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Profile Retrieve<a name='profile_retrieve'></a>

 This endpoint retrieve a logged in user or retrieves a third party's profile data if a query parameter of user_id is passed to the url.
 N.B:The user_type of the request instance determines the structure of the data passed in the response. properties like years_of_experience,timezone,mentorship_styles,technical_skills etc are only available to mentors profile which is automatically retrieved in response.
-Retrieving learners profile does not contain sthese properties.
+Retrieving learners profile does not contain these properties.

 **Endpoint:**`/user/retrieve-profile/`